ccht-ncsu/Spatial-Temporal-Controls/Supplementary-Scripts/README_source_prep.md

 ```
 ---

+## How To Use

+1. **Mesh Decomposition:** First run `adcprep` to decompose the mesh into a given number of partitions.
+   - This should be run using the modified `fort.13` with the SWAN Local Control attribute defined.

+2. **Execute Code:** `python source_prep.py`
+   - The script will automatically write and move the commands to local SWAN input files.
+---

 ## Methodology

 The following steps demonstrate how the script works internally.
-To run the script, the user only needs to first run adcprep to decompose the mesh and then run source_prep.py with the modified `fort.13`.
-The script will automatically write and move the commands to local SWAN input files.

 ### Step 1: Extract Internal Source Nodes
 - Reads the `swan_local_control` attribute from the `fort.13` file and identifies nodes marked as internal sources.